mozilla/pkipolicy/rootstore/policy.md

 ### 3.2 Auditors ###

-In normal circumstances, Mozilla requires that audits MUST be performed by a Qualified Auditor, as defined in the Baseline Requirements, section 8.2.
+In normal circumstances, Mozilla requires that audits MUST be performed by a Qualified Auditor, as defined in the S/MIME or TLS Baseline Requirements, section 8.2.

 A Qualified Auditor MUST have relevant IT Security experience, or have audited a number of CAs, and be independent.
 ETSI Audit Attestation Letters MUST follow the Audit Attestation Letter template on the [ACAB'c website](https://www.acab-c.com/downloads), and ETSI auditors MUST be members of the [Accredited Conformity Assessment Bodies' Council][ACAB'c] and follow the ACAB'c Charter and Code of Conduct.
 WebTrust audit statements MUST follow the practitioner guidance, principles, and illustrative assurance reports on the [CPA Canada website](https://www.cpacanada.ca/en/business-and-accounting-resources/audit-and-assurance/overview-of-webtrust-services/principles-and-criteria), and WebTrust auditors MUST be listed as [enrolled WebTrust practitioners][WebTrust Practitioners] on the CPA Canada website.
 Mozilla MAY, at its sole discretion, decide to temporarily waive membership or enrollment requirements.